sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 - Firefox Version 113.0.2
 - Safari Version 16.4 (18615.1.26.11.23)

-Finally, for simplicity's sake, I will not list browser + platform combinations as each individual browser's results don't seem to change with the platform.
-I will just list the results of each browser, and you can assume those results are true for each platform the browser is available on.
+Finally, for simplicity's sake, I will not list browser + platform combinations as each individual browser's results don't seem to change with the desktop platform.
+I will just list the results of each browser, and you can assume those results are true for Windows, Mac, and Linux.
 </details>
 <details>
 <summary>A note if you want to test</summary>